* Cablevision plans to charge for Newsday website

 “Our goal was and is to use our electronic network assets and subscriber relationships to transform the way news is distributed,” he said on a conference call with analysts.

-“We plan to end the distribution of free Web content,” he added.
+“We plan to end the distribution of free Web content and make our news gathering capabilities a service for our customers,” he added.

-Several large U.S. newspaper groups have had to lay off staff, slash dividends and scramble for debt refinancing.
-Others have filed for bankruptcy protection, including Newsday’s former parent Tribune Co, Journal Register Co JRCOQ.PK and Philadelphia Newspapers LLC.
+Several large U.S. newspaper groups have had to lay off staff, reduce print costs, slash dividends and scramble for debt refinancing in a fight for survival.
+Others have filed for bankruptcy protection, including former Newsday parent Tribune Co, Journal Register Co JRCOQ.PK and Philadelphia Newspapers LLC.

 In the past, several major newspapers including The New York Times charged readers for full or partial access to stories on their websites.